Snowpark Container Services: Working with services

 Copy

 Not everyone can access the public endpoints exposed by a service.
-Only users in the same Snowflake account having a role with the USAGE privilege on a service can access the public endpoints of the service.
+Only users in the same Snowflake account as the service and having USAGE privilege on the public endpoint can access the public endpoint.
+You can use service role to grant this privilege.

-You can access the public endpoint using a browser or programmatically:
+These users can access the public endpoint using a browser or programmatically.
+Snowflake uses OAuth to authenticate these requests:

-• Accessing a public endpoint programmatically: The following Python example code uses the Snowflake Connector for Python to first generate a session token that represents your identity.
+Key pair authentication as shown in Tutorial 1 is the recommended way to authenticate requests when accessing public endpoints.
+The following code can be used to authenticate as an alternative to using key pair; however, there is no guarantee the code will work with future versions of Snowflake Connector for Python.
+This Python code uses the Python connector to first generate a session token that represents your identity.
 The code then uses the session token to log in to the public endpoint.

 import snowflake.connector